its 10:00 pm

 The four survivors come back to find their camp destroyed,one of them dead and no way to get home.
 Thrust had told his staff not to send any type of rescue party because he didn’t want anyone else dying.

 The movie then shows over the course of several months of the group adapting to their enviroment which means dealing with a tribe of cavemen who keep stealing their food.
-It isn’t until Maston creates a crossbow and kills a raider that they are left alone except a cavewoman they call Hazel.
+It isn’t until Maston creates a crossbow and kills a raider that they are left alone except for a cavewoman they call Hazel.

 Friction starts to rise between Wade and Maston over Frankie and she doesn’t help matters by being romantic with both men.